DeepTrackAI/deeplay/guidelines/model/README.md

 Moreover, the model architecture should in almost all cases be defined purely out of components and operations.
 Try to limit direct calls to
 `torch.nn` modules and `blocks`.
 This is because the `torch.nn` modules are not as flexible as the components and operations in Deeplay.
 If components do not exist for the desired architecture, then it is a good idea to create a new component and add it to the `components` folder.

+### Unknown tensor sizes

+Tensorflow, and by extension Keras, allows for unknown tensor sizes thanks to the graph structure.
+This is not possible in PyTorch.
+If you need to support unknown tensor sizes, you can use the `lazy` module.
+This module allows for unknown tensor sizes by delaying the construction of the model until the first forward pass.
+This is not optimal, so use it sparingly.
+Examples are `nn.LazyConv2d` and `nn.LazyLinear`.

+If a model requires unknown tensor sizes, it is heavily encouraged to define the `validate_after_build` method, which should call the forward pass with a small input to validate that the model can be built.
+This will instantiate the lazy modules directly, allowing for a more user-friendly experience.